Planning a commercial roof replacement for your building? Here’s what to expect.

 - Site Evaluation: In addition to assessing the existing roof’s condition, it is also important for commercial roofing contractors to thoroughly evaluate the site where the work will be performed.
 This includes assessing the layout and grade of the property, as well as any possible obstructions or hazards that may impact work, such as power lines, neighboring buildings, or nearby trees.

 - Develop a Project Plan: Once the existing roof’s condition and the worksite have been assessed, it’s time to determine the best replacement approach.
 In some cases, this may involve simply removing the existing roof and installing a new one on top of the existing structure.
-In other cases, it may be more advantageous to build a new roof over portions of the existing structure while removing and rebuilding other sections from the decking up.
+In other cases, building a new roof over portions of the existing structure while removing and rebuilding other sections from the decking up may be more advantageous.

 - Selecting a Material for the New Roof: Once the approach for replacing the commercial roof has been determined, it’s time to choose a material for the new roof.
-Commercial roof replacements will often be done with traditional flat roofing material, such as EPDM rubber or modified bitumen.
+Commercial roof replacements often use traditional flat roofing material, such as EPDM rubber or modified bitumen.
 However, commercial or industrial buildings may also require products such as TPO or standing seam metal, or some other type of specialized commercial roofing material to replace the existing substrate (or deck).

 - Developing a Plan: Once the roof’s condition has been assessed, the next step is to create a replacement plan.
-This may involve working with an architect or engineer to design a new roof that meets the specific needs of the building, as well as consideration of any applicable building codes or regulations.
+This may involve working with an architect or engineer to design a new roof that meets the building’s specific needs and considering any applicable building codes or regulations.

 - Obtaining Necessary Permits: Depending on the scope of the work, it may be necessary to obtain various permits from local government jurisdictions prior to starting the roof replacement process.
 This typically includes a building permit and any other permits that may be required for the specific type of work being done.

 - Removing the Existing Roof: The next step is to remove the existing roof.
-This may involve tearing off the old roofing materials and disposing of them properly, as well as removing any debris that may have accumulated on the roof.
+This may involve tearing off the old roofing materials, disposing of them properly, and removing any debris that may have accumulated on the roof.